 Heating is more efficient when it is used zone by zone.
 In the majority of cases, underfloor heating is used and zoned room by room, with a thermostat controlling each specific zone.
 Therefore, heating is only supplied to the room when it is required, reducing the amount of energy needed.
 Conventional radiator systems, however, tend to heat up throughout the whole house at once, based on a central thermostat.
 This can cause overheating and under-heating depending on the thermostat location and is less efficient that heating individual zones.

 Underfloor heating is a modern heating system that can be installed in both existing and new homes.
-Use our Underfloor Heating Product Selector to find the suitable products for your next project or for more detailed information and the cost of the system, why not get a quote.
+View our product range to find the suitable products for your next project or for more detailed information and the cost of the system, why not get a quote.